Seeing The Sights While On Route To Al Janoub Stadium

 Image: Photo Play/Shutterstock.com

-Located in the bustling town of Al Wakrah, 24 km south of Doha, Al Janoub Stadium is accessible by car, taxi, bus (on the Stadium Express Bus) and Metro (via the Doha Metro Red Line to Al Wakrah Station).
+Located in the bustling coastal town of Al Wakrah, 24 km south of Doha, Al Janoub Stadium is accessible by car, taxi, bus and Metro (via the Doha Metro Red Line to Al Wakrah Station).

-Inspired by the traditions of Qatari life on the coast - particularly Al Wakrah's pearl diving and fishing past - Al Janoub Stadium was designed to resemble the sails of traditional Dhow boats from the outside and the hull of a ship on the inside.
-The sleek curved lines of the arena's facade glint and shimmer in the sun's heat.
-However, they belie the cool interior.
-An innovative, specially designed cooling system helps to keep guests cool regardless of the outside temperature.
+Al Janoub Stadium, inspired by the traditions of Qatari life on the coast - particularly Al Wakrah's pearl diving and fishing past - was designed to resemble the sails of traditional Dhow boats from the outside and the hull of a ship on the inside.

 Nearby Sights and Attractions